tournesol-app/tournesol/docs/architecture-decision-log/adr_template.md

 ### Related requirements

-Map the decision to objectives and requirements.
+Map this decision to objectives and requirements.

 ### Related artifacts